Parashat Vayakhel Pekudei

 The double Parasha describes in great detail the construction of the Mishkan- sanctuary.
 The question is why does the Torah record the construction in such detail?
-Surely the torah could have stated and the Children of Israel built the Mishkan?
+Surely the Torah could have stated and the Children of Israel built the Mishkan?
 Let’s try and resolve this question.

 Parashat Vayakhel Pekudei Summary

-- The call for collection of materials
+- The call for the collection of materials

 - The Building begins

 - The accounts of the building

 - Tabernacle ready for use- but only in Parashat Shmini